 This effort opens access to students regardless of their academic discipline, age, disabilities, educational or family background, gender identity, racial or ethnic identity, sexual orientation or socio-economic status.

-A recent article titled “Global Education for All?” written by CGI’s director, Dr. Niklaus Steiner, and Dr. Charles Kurzman, co-director of the Center for the Study of the Middle East & Muslim Civilizations and professor sociology at UNC, outlines some of the strategies used at UNC to address students’ needs and ensure all students have access to robust global opportunities.
+An recent article titled “Global Education for All?” written by Dr. Niklaus Steiner, former director of CGI and professor in the political science department, and Dr. Charles Kurzman, co-director of the Center for the Study of the Middle East & Muslim Civilizations and professor sociology at UNC, outlines some of the strategies used at UNC to address students’ needs and ensure all students have access to robust global opportunities.

 “Global opportunities” encompass: